 Examination Eligibility Requirements:

-To be eligible a pediatric dentist must provide evidence of one of the following three:
+To be eligible, a pediatric dentist must provide evidence of one of the following two:

-- Completion of advanced education in Pediatric Dentistry which is approved by the American Dental Association/Commission on Dental Accreditation or the Commission of Dental Accreditation of Canada (CDAC).
+- Completion of or in the final year of an advanced education in pediatric dentistry residency program which is approved by the Commission on Dental Accreditation (CODA) or the Commission of Dental Accreditation of Canada (CDAC).

 Step by Step

 Apply for Board Candidacy with proof of dental license and completion of pediatric residency program.
 The deadline to apply for Board Candidacy is December 30th of the year participating in the QE.
 Click here for more information on Board Candidacy.